 Mitch Daniels (40:16):

-Well, I think it is an essential element of the change you're advocating, and I hope at some point we'll see some reformation there.
-Now, if there's another area where you make some suggestions for improvements comes in another institution which is in very low repute these days, and that's our political parties, but you have some important things to say about primaries and how, first of all, what's wrong with what we're doing now and how that might be improved?
-Share that please.
+Well, I think that is an essential element of the change you’re advocating, and I hope that at some point we’ll see reform there.
+There’s another area where you offer suggestions for improvement, involving an institution that is in very low repute these days: our political parties.
+You have some important things to say about primaries.
+To start, what’s wrong with how we do them now, and how might that be improved?

 Yuval Levin (40:53):